rain or shine, we give people shelter as we help them navigate their way home.

 Our main shelter is located in the Veterans Memorial Building in downtown Berkeley.
 Here, we regularly shelter 50+ full time residents year round.

-Each resident is assigned a housing plan and meets regularly with our staff to prepare the documentation required to enter permanent housing.
+Each resident is assigned a housing plan and meets regularly with our staff to prepare the documentation required for permanent housing.
 Residents receive assistance with medical, mental health and addiction care along with daily access to our drop-in center.
 We also offer an in-depth workforce development training program in the food, social services and retail industries so residents can secure employment.

 our hotel shelters

-beyond the horizon on san pablo avenue
+beyond the horizon @the Berkeley Inn on san pablo avenue

 Our focus at Beyond the Horizon is to support residents in becoming caring, involved members of our shelter and the neighborhood community.
-We facilitate peer support groups, conduct workshops on self reliance and financial independence, offer job training and links to employment opportunities, and assist residents with documentation to secure permanent housing.
+We facilitate peer support groups, conduct workshops on self-reliance and financial independence, offer job training and links to employment opportunities, and assist residents with documentation to secure permanent housing.
 We also provide mental health, harm reduction and addiction support through regular evaluations and partner agency visits.

-horizon community village on university avenue
+horizon community village @the Capri Motel on university avenue

 Horizon Community Village is our newest transitional hotel-style housing program in Berkeley.
-Like our Beyond the Horizon shelter on San Pablo Avenue, this location also provides hotel rooms that serve as “mock apartments,” allowing residents to build the skills necessary to regain and sustain independent living.
+Like Beyond the Horizon on San Pablo Avenue, this location also provides hotel rooms that serve as “mock apartments,” allowing residents to build the skills necessary to regain and sustain independent living.

 our seasonal shelters